rxdx33/aiir/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

 Simply plug the Raspberry Pi in to power and you are done!
-The launcher.sh script automagically runs the serial communication script betweent the Arduino and the Pi!
+The launcher.sh script automagically runs the serial communication script between the Arduino and the Pi!

 <a href="http://10.0.0.238/app.php">Visit your dashboard by clicking me!</a>

 Note: If the above link doesn't work, that simply means your Pi has a different IP address than the one configured above.
 Simply replace the IP address with your Pi's address to fix this

 _For more examples, please refer to the Apache2 [Documentation](https://httpd.apache.org/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>